LukeMS/keltor/rst/index.rst

 The Death Portent
 ~~~~~~~~~~~~~~~~~~

 Some fey are drawn to death.
 When the specter of death cast its shadow on a mortal's soul, such fey may come around.
 This is a rare event, most mortals fated to die will never know.
 However, when they do show up, sometimes it is for the spectacle of the death and other times for their own reasons.
-There are several legends of the Death Portent fey spirit found in the folklore of the Middle Lands.
+There are several legends of the Death Portent fey spirit found in the folklore of the `Middle Lands`_.
 Two well known examples follow.

 Ember Eyes